employees can't see the forest through the jargon

 2.

-We examine your customer acumen/
+We evaluate your customer understanding/

 What it is